ruslanmv/Diffusion-Models-in-Machine-Learning/README.md

 The achievement of those technologies has been possible thanks to the long scientific works during the History.

-In this blog post I will focus on the Difussion Models.
+In this blog post I will focus on the Diffusion Models.

 # Introduction